-AREA I. BIBLICAL STUDIES AND LANGUAGES (BSL)
+AREA L BIBLICAL STUDIES AND LANGUAGES (BSL)

-A. OLD TESTAMENT
+OLD TESTAMENT

-501. The Old Testament: An Introduction
+501n.
+The Old Testament: An Introduction

-An introduction to the literature and thought of the Old Testament with emphasis placed on the significance of the historical, critical, methodological approach for the understanding of the Old Testament.
+An introduction to the literature and thought of the Old Testament with emphasis placed on the significance of various critical methods for the understanding of the Old Testament.
 Required of M.Div. and M.A. candidates.